History

 Architecture

-The main elements of the castle in the form of two towers were located on the north-west side.
-The western Noble Tower, also called the Great Tower, was erected on a quadrangle plan measuring 10 x 9.8 meters, with a wall thickness of about 2.7 meters, passing higher into the octagonal part.
-Originally served as a gate tower located in the line of the inner perimeter of the defensive wall.
+The western gate tower in the inner ring of the defensive wall was the Noble Tower, also known as the Great Tower.
+It was erected on a quadrangle plan measuring 10 x 9.8 meters, with a wall thickness of about 2.7 meters, passing higher into the octagonal part.
+Originally served as a gate located in the line of the inner perimeter of the defensive wall.
 Its ogival passage, 3.25 meters wide and 5 meters high, was framed with stones and a recess adjoining the raised drawbridge.
 Undoubtedly, originally it also housed a door, blocked by a timber drawbar.
 It was walled up in the first half of the 15th century (or at the beginning of the 16th century) and a new gate was created on the southern side.
 However, the former passage began to serve as a prison to which the convicts were dropped from the upper opening.
 In the north wall of the tower, at the height of the third floor, there was an opening leading to the defensive wall-walk.
-On this floor there was also a seven-sided room, in wich north-eastern corner there was a fireplace, and in the southern wall a window.
+On this floor there was also a seven-sided room, in which north-eastern corner there was a fireplace, and in the southern wall a window.

 The gothic residential house was adjacent to the bent section of the wall between the two towers.
 It was a two-story building and a mono-pitched roof.
 Even before the end of the fifteenth century, it was expanded, but it was not the main ducal house, but only an auxiliary building.
 Importantly, it was attached to the existing perimeter wall, using its thickness to accommodate communication devices.
 The most important houses stood along the eastern and southern curtains away from the hustle and bustle of the gate complex and the northern part of the complex, in which the church and Benedictine monastery, cathedral and clergy were located.
-The prince’s palatium (palas) was located in the southern inter-wall area, between the wall of Bolesław II and the wall of Casimir the Great.
+The prince’s palatium (palas) was located in the southern inter-wall area, between the wall of Bolesław II and the wall of Kazimierz the Great.
 It was mentioned in 1437, but it was probably created much earlier, during the fourteenth century construction works.
-In the fifteenth century, in addition to the cathedral, the church of St. Adalbert (between the Noble Tower and the entrance to the cathedral) functioned at the castle, and the inventory from 1498 mentions a bakery, a stable, a castle crew’s house, and a scribe’s house.
+In the fifteenth century, in addition to the cathedral, the timber church of St. Adalbert functioned at the castle (between the Noble Tower and the entrance to the cathedral), and the survey from 1498 mentioned a bakery, a stable, a castle crew’s house, and a scribe’s house.

 Current state